jsbisht/aws-developer-associate/xtc.md

 - **Linear**
 - **All-at-once**

 Hence, the CodeDeployDefault.LambdaCanary10Percent5Minutes option is correct because 10 percent of your customer traffic is immediately shifted to your new version.
 After 5 minutes, all traffic is shifted to the new version.
-This means that the entire deployment time will only take 5 minutes
+This means that the entire deployment time will only take 5 minutes.

+CodeDeployDefault.HalfAtATimeis incorrect because this is only applicable for EC2/On-premises compute platform and not for Lambda.

+CodeDeploy agent needs to be installed on EC2 instances while its not required while using CodeDeploy with ECS or Lambda.

 In ECS, port mappings are specified as part of the container definition which can be configured in the task definition.